huiyuxie/image_mosaic/README.md

 ## Problems
 This project investigates two main classes of imaging problems:

-1. **Inpainting**: This task involves techniques for reconstructing lost or deteriorated parts of images and videos.
+1. **Image Inpainting**: This task involves techniques for reconstructing lost or deteriorated parts of images and videos.
 The goal is to restore images in a way that is seamless and undetectable to an ordinary observer.

 2. **Mosaic Generation**: In this task, the aim is to combine various pieces of images (potentially from multiple sources) into a single cohesive image that represents a new, artistic interpretation of the combined visuals.